spitis/mrl/experiments/coda/readme.md

 # CoDA CoDE Supplement

-This contains an implementation of CoDA and the Batch RL / Multi-goal experiments used in our paper.
+This contains an implementation of CoDA and the Batch RL / Multi-goal experiments used in our NeurIPS 2020 paper *Counterfactual Data Augmentation using Locally Factored Dynamics*.
+[Arxiv link](https://arxiv.org/abs/2007.02863).

 ## Installation